Francesco-Sch/knowledge-spaces/README.md

 Different datasets should be added in the future.
 This issue keeps track of them: [#4](https://github.com/Francesco-Sch/knowledge-spaces/issues/4).

 ### Building the search function

+To make the dataset searchable, a function from the [Sentence Transformers library](https://www.sbert.net/) called [semantic search](https://www.sbert.net/examples/applications/semantic-search/README.html#util-semantic-search) was used.
+For the function to work, the search term has to be encoded with the same model that was used to encode the whole dataset.
+In this case, the `multi-qa-MiniLM-L6-cos-v1` model.
+Once this is done, you pass the encoded search term, the encoded dataset and the number of similar results you want to retrieve to the function.

+Among other things, the function returns the index of the similar results in the dataset, which is then used to map the results to the two-dimensional representation.

+This is all done on the backend server, which returns the results via a custom API built with [FastAPI](https://fastapi.tiangolo.com/).
+At startup, the datasets and the model are downloaded to the file system using the [🤗 Datasets library](https://huggingface.co/docs/datasets/index).
+Of course, this makes the startup very time consuming, but it allows for faster computation and response time during operation.

 ### Rendering the embeddings and search results